EvanQuan/agrippas-trilemma/README.md

 Introduction
 ------------
 Cheese Quest 2 is a text-based adventure game, or more commonly referred to as Interactive Fiction, inspired by many of the games published by Infocom.
-It started development in 2017 immediately after completing [Cheese Quest 1](https://github.com/EvanQuan/CheeseQuest1).
+It started development in August of 2017.

 Goals
 -----